 When you install Oracle software on the system for the first time, Oracle Universal Installer creates the oraInst.loc file.
 This file identifies the name of the Oracle Inventory group and the path of the Oracle Inventory directory.

 To determine whether the Oracle Inventory group exists, enter the following command:

+'''

-more /var/opt/oracle/oraInst.loc
+more /etc/oraInst.loc

+'''

 If the oraInst.loc file exists, then the output from this command is similar to the following: